KaitLand12/KaitLand12.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Computer Science and Interactive Media, University of Miami, 2025
+* B.S. in Computer Science and Interactive Media, University of Miami, 2026

 Work experience
 ======
-* Spring 2024: Academic Pages Collaborator
+* Summer 2024: Performance Test QA Intern
-  * Github University
+  * CSAA Insurance Group
-  * Duties includes: Updates and improvements to template
+  * Duties includes:
-  * Supervisor: The Users

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub

-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git
+    * Deployed to performance testing environments to support and upkeep testing workflow for new code releases
+    * Won the Intern Innovation Jam with a group of interns who created a prototype of an application to mitigate personal wildfire risk
+    * Facilitated and joined scrum team daily stand-up, retrospective, and refinement meetings
+    * Created dashboards on New Relic to monitor the performance of front-end transactions for certain applications

 Skills
 ======
 * Skill 1